35 Types of Neural Networks: What, When, and Why

 We might opt for Echo State Networks when dealing with tasks that require an understanding of temporal dynamics or sequences, such as natural language processing or financial forecasting.

-23. Bidirectional Recurrent Neural Networks (BRNN)
+23. Bidirectional Recurrent Neural Networks

 Bidirectional recurrent neural networks are a type of neural network that are designed to take into account both past and future context.
 This is accomplished by having two layers of neurons that process the inputs in opposite directions: one layer processes the sequence from start to end, while the other processes it from end to start.